joshshipton/Anzac_training/README.md

 # Anzac_training

-my solutions to past anzacs whilst practicing for future anzacs. all solutions are in python
+my solutions to past anzacs whilst practicing for future anzacs. all solutions are in python. preperation for ICPC